 then, following the date of the migration of the Premises, the Domestic Aggregated or CT tariff, or the Non-Domestic Aggregated or CT tariff as applicable shall be applied.

-182 Within 6 months fFollowing the period of 12 months from the date of the first migration of a Premises, the LV Site Specific Band 1 tariff shall be applied and the DNO/IDNO Party shall reasonably assess the capacity based on metered data and agree with the customer an appropriate apply a default MIC of 71kVA.
-In the event the DNO/IDNO and customer are unable to agree a MIC, it will be set on the highest peaked import capacity and the customer shall be informed of the new MIC (in accordance with the NTC notice provisions).
+182 Following the period of 12 months from the date of the first migration of a Premises, the Residual charging band shall be applied by the DNO/IDNO Party who shall reasonably assess the ongoing capacity charges based on metered data and apply a the charging band based on current price control residual band thresholds.